Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Background

 The final response $r_{\mathcal{T}}$ can then be synthesized as

 by aggregating each research node's local contexts and findings across the tree.
-The quality of the response can be subsequently measured by a utility function $U(r)$.
+The response quality can be subsequently measured by an evaluation function $E(r)$.

-However, using fixed depths and breadths for the tree can lead to suboptimal performance: shallow trees might insufficiently explore the topic, while excessively deep or broad trees incur high costs with diminishing returns on quality.
-Therefore, the core challenge is to orchestrate the tree structure at runtime to maximize the response quality while adhering to a time budget $t_{\text{max}}$.
-Formally, we aim to solve:
+However, fixing the depth and breadth of the tree can lead to suboptimal performance: shallow trees might insufficiently explore complex topics, while overly deep or wide trees can waste substantial resources on simple tasks.
+Therefore, the core challenge is to orchestrate the tree structure at runtime to maximize the response quality within a time budget $t_{\text{max}}$.